maxime-lair/maxime-lair/roadTo/os_concepts/threads_and_concurrency.md

 [The result is available here](https://github.com/maxime-lair/bcrypt_threads)

+In the example, the iterative script takes ~ 50s to through 1000 words while the one with threads take ~ 100ms.

 As you can see, having threads can reduce dramatically your execution time if you need to have independent calculations.

 A few pointers on how to design them well: